 Ideally, the DVR manufacturer offers a variety of customer support resources, both direct and indirect.
-All of them offer support over the phone, and depending on the company, you may also have live chat or email support options.
+All of the DVR companies offer support over the phone, and depending on the company, you may also have live chat or email support options.
 If you simply want to learn more about the product or troubleshoot an issue on your own, most companies have knowledgebases, user forums or FAQs on their websites.

 How Do DVRs Work?

 A DVR is essentially a hard drive, and when you record and save content to it, it’s not much different than saving a file to your computer.
-They are programmed to be compatible with your TV along with antennas, cable boxes and other media sources.
-From these external devices, the DVR receives signals through its tuner, and these signals then split, traveling to the hard drive then to your screen.
+DVRs are programmed to be compatible with your TV along with antennas, cable boxes and other media sources.
+From these external devices, the DVR receives signals through its tuner, and these signals then split, travelling to the hard drive then to your screen.
 It can do this for multiple shows at once, depending on how many tuners it has.